There’s always a better way of doing things!

 My previous career in the Met Police Specialist Operations had already taught me that whatever you are doing there is always a better way of doing it.

 This motto became even more meaningful when I started my career in Cyber Security as a CLAS consultant with Logica, now CGI.
-I realised pretty quickly, that as a security professional I had a duty to help my customer deliver secure systems not to stand in their way by saying NO. I found that being a blocker just meant the project found a way to bypass you, usually by getting a senior manager to sign off on risks that they really shouldn’t be accepting.
+I realised pretty quickly, that as a security professional I had a duty to help my customer deliver secure systems not to stand in their way by saying NO. I found that being a blocker just meant the project found a way to bypass me, usually by getting a senior manager to sign off on risks that they really shouldn’t be accepting.

 Looking at Cyber Security with fresh eyes allows me to focus on the exciting possibilities presented by new technologies, whilst at the same time enabling me to get a realistic understanding of their drawbacks and security concerns.